royce-mathew/BugTracker/README.md

 # How To Run Application

 - Clone this repository using the command `git clone https://github.com/OntarioTech-CS-program/w23-csci2020u-project-team21.git`
-- Using your terminal, navigate to
+- Using your terminal, navigate to the frontend directory using commands such as `cd frontend'
+- Use the command `npm install`
+- To start the web application, use the command `npm start`